LafuenteAstronomy/EnhancedCelestia/README.md

 * Follow the existing code style (e.g., indents).
 * Put a lot of comments into the code, if necessary.
 * Separate unrelated changes into multiple pull requests.

+# Enhanced Celestia info:

+# Welcome to Enhanced Celestia!
+The Enhanced Celestia (Or Cel+ for short) aims to enhance Celestia itself, by adding many new features that cant be achieved by simple addons.
+**Keep in mind that Cel+ isnt an addon collection!**

+## Planned features

+### New stellar spectral types
+- Improvements will be made to existing classes
+- Missing real life classes, like WO, will be added back
+- Black holes and neutron stars will get loads of new subclasses
+- Neutron stars will get an classification system based on age, similar to white dwarfs
+- New spectral type classes include rogue planets/planemos (P) and exotic stars (E)
+- More classes coming over time

+### New SSC object classes
+- A wide variety of different classes, ranging from normal planet types (Chtonian, Neptuniann, and Jovian to give a few) to special classes from science fiction projects (eg. Orion's Arm, Star Trek, Star Wars, and more)
+- Moons and minor moons will also get new classes (eg. Ring Moonlet and Ring Shepherd)
+- Minor planet classes will be added as well (eg. Trojans, Hildas, NEAs, resonant objects, etc.)
+- Expansion on the surface feature and component classes will occur, for those that are looking forward to making cities
+  - Examples include observatories (eg. Hale Observatory), ancient structures (eg. The Great Pyramid of Giza), bridges, skyscrapers (eg. Burj Khalifa), and many more
+- More classes coming over time

+### Many suggested features and bug fixes
+Examples include:
+- Further expansion of the render limts for stars and planetary systems, for simulating the movement of entire galaxies and globular clusters
+- Increases in the zoom and magnitude limits, for observing exoplanets close-up from other star systems
+- Making Celestia calculate temperatures for planets and other objects orbiting stellar barycenters
+- **Fixing the star render bug for good**
+- Faster loading times and support for larger catalogs with tens of millions of stars
+   - A good example is the Gaia catalog
+- Many more small features and bug fixes